LookBfrYouX/Wasteless/Epic Proposal.md

 ### EU1 Products with nutrition facts

-As an administrator of a business, when I add a product, I can add nutrition and alergy information from a Food API by manually entering the barcode number (EAN-13) number, so that the nutrition information is visible to potential customers on the sales listings.
+As an administrator of a business, when I add a product, I can add nutrition and allergy information from a Food API by manually entering the barcode number (EAN-13) number, so that the nutrition information is visible to potential customers on the sales listings.

-AC1: As a business admin, I can enter a barcode number ([EAN-13](https://en.wikipedia.org/wiki/International_Article_Number)) in a text field to add nutrition facts from a food API to my product.
+AC1: As a business admin, I have the option when adding a product to the catalogue to enter a barcode number ([EAN-13](https://en.wikipedia.org/wiki/International_Article_Number)) to add nutritional information from a Food API.

 AC2: Text fields of nutrition facts are auto-completed if the product exists in the food API.
 The filled-in values can be overridden by the business administer.

 AC3: If a product has or not have or is not known to have factors related to the three criteria below, they have to be declared.

 - Food allergy
 - Special dietary requirement